‘Days Of Our Lives’ Spoilers: Chloe Tracks Down Nicole With Unlikely Person

 In the end, Days of Our Lives fans know that Chloe went against her word and issued an amber alert for baby Holly.
 That said, she has decided to take more drastic measures to ensure that Holly is at her side.
 According to a recent spoilers post by Celeb Dirty Laundry, she might team up with an unlikely person.

 Days of Our Lives spoilers revealed Chloe might team up with Eduardo to track down Nicole and Holly for a hopeful reunion.
-This plot point is surprising but she’s running out of options.
+This plot point is surprising, but she’s running out of options.
 While Brady told her that he would find her and talk some sense into her, she knows that he’s in love with Nicole and would go to great lengths to help her.
 As it turns out, her suspicions were right.

 ‘Days of Our Lives’ Spoilers: Nicole Clings to Holly as Fears Grow – Brady and Chloe Clash… https://t.co/9O0cJm3Hk1 pic.twitter.com/o5H5v97Fx9